-The Facts of the Case: In 1955, the State Bar Association sought to enjoin the Mortgage Associates and Abstract Company from engaging in conduct which allegedly constituted the unauthorized practice of law.

-- The title company (1) made mortgages directly as named mortgagee; (2) placed mortgages for other lenders; and (3) insured titles. - In carrying out these three activities, the title company "customarily drew bonds and mortgages necessary for the purpose of making loans.
+- The Facts of the Case: In 1955, the State Bar Association sought to enjoin the Mortgage Associates and Abstract Company from engaging in conduct which allegedly constituted the unauthorized practice of law. - The title company (1) made mortgages directly as named mortgagee; (2) placed mortgages for other lenders and issued title on those loans; and (3) insured titles.

-- It maintained supplies of deed forms, corporate resolutions, satisfactions of mortgages, etc., "for the convenience of the bar" and would sometimes prepare documents as a "courtesy". - The trial judge held that the proofs did not 'preponderate' that the title company was practicing law. - The NJ Supreme Court disagreed with the trial court, holding that the title company was engaging in the practice of law which is "...strictly confined to individual attorneys who have been licensed upon proper showings of character and competency and who are at all times subject to rigid rules of conduct".
+- In carrying out these activities, the title company customarily drew bonds and mortgages necessary for the purpose of making loans. - It maintained supplies of deed forms, corporate resolutions, satisfactions of mortgages, etc., "for the convenience of the bar" and would sometimes prepare documents as a "courtesy". - The trial judge held that the proofs did not 'preponderate' that the title company was practicing law.
+He declined to grant injunctive relief and dismissed the complaint against the title company.